 by John R.

 "The first cup of tea is for your enemy...."
 This traditional Chinese saying goes double for an aged tea.
 Over the course of 30 years, this tea has been dried in a smokey hothouse ten or more times.
 You do NOT want to drink all that dirty smoke!
-I rinsed a tablespoon of it in a quart of hot water for five minutes.
+I rinsed a tablespoon of it in a quart of hot water for ONE MINUTE.
 I thoroughly drained the softened leaves and threw away the disgusting brew.
 Then I steeped the rinsed leaves in a quart of hot water for ONE MINUTE.
-Subsequent infusions with the same leaves will be progressively longer.
+Subsequent infusions with the same leaves can be progressively longer.
 The result was heavenly!
 This tea is full of subtle flavors.
 A little Stevia powder is enough for me; cream or lemon would kill the experience.
 You know nothing about fine Oolong until you try this tea.

 by Nguyen truong L.